hackdou/initblog.com/_posts/2019-02-13-dirty-sock.markdown

 Still reading?
 Well, the requirement for an Internet connection and an SSH service bothered me, and I wanted to see if I could exploit in more restricted environments.
 This leads us to...

 ## Version Two
-[dirty_sockv2](https://github.com/initstring/dirty_sock/blob/master/dirty_sockv2.py){:target="_blank"} instead uses the 'POST /v2/snaps' API to sideload a snap containing a bash script that will add a local user.
+[dirty_sockv2](https://github.com/initstring/dirty_sock/blob/master/dirty_sockv2.py){:target="_blank"} instead uses the 'POST /v2/snaps' API to sideload a Snap containing a bash script that will add a local user.
 This works on systems that do not have the SSH service running.
 It also works on newer Ubuntu versions with no Internet connection at all.
 HOWEVER, sideloading does require some core snap pieces to be there.
 If they are not there, this exploit may trigger an update of the snapd service.
 My testing shows that this will still work, but it will only work ONCE in this scenario.

 Snaps themselves run in sandboxes and require digital signatures matching public keys that machines already trust.
 However, it is possible to lower these restrictions by indicating that a snap is in development (called "devmode").
 This will give the snap access to the host Operating System just as any other application would have.